UTC might be redefined without Leap Seconds

 What could happen if civil time becomes atomic time?

-This question will be treated again at the meeting
+This question was treated at the meeting

 Requirements for UTC and Civil Timekeeping on Earth

-to be held during 2013 May in Charlottesville VA USA.
+held during 2013 May in Charlottesville VA USA.

 Decoupling Civil Timekeeping from Earth Rotation